Timeline of Aboriginal history of Western Australia

-This is a timeline of Aboriginal history of Western Australia.
+Aboriginal Australians have inhabited Western Australia since about 50,000–70,000 years ago.

+70,000 BP - 1600s (prior to European contact)

+The Aboriginal peoples of Western Australia practised an oral tradition with no written language before contact with Europeans.

 1629–1829

-Aboriginal life in the two centuries from 1629 to 1829, was characterized by the increased presence of Europeans around the Western Australian coastline.
-First contact appears to have been characterized by open trust and curiosity, with Aborigines willing to defend themselves against any unwarranted intrusion.
+Aboriginal life in the two centuries between 1629 and 1829 was characterized by the increased presence of Europeans around the Western Australian coastline.
+First contact appears to have been characterized by open trust and curiosity, with Aboriginal peoples willing to defend themselves against any unwarranted intrusion.

-See: Territorial evolution of Australia for changes in jurisdiction over the western Australian area.